jtablesaw/tablesaw/docs/gettingstarted.md

 Tablesaw does a pretty good job at guessing the column types for many data sets, but you can specify them    if it guesses wrong, or to improve performance.
 Numerous other options are available, such as specifying whether or not there's a header, using a non-standard delimiter, supplying a custom missing value indicator, and so on.

 ***Note:*** Getting data loaded is sometimes the hardest part of data analysis.
-Advanced options for loading data are described in the section on [Importing Data](https://jtablesaw.github.io/tablesaw/userguide/importing_data).

-The IO section also shows how you can read data from a database, a stream, or an HTML table.
+Advanced options for loading data are described in the documentation on [Importing Data](https://jtablesaw.github.io/tablesaw/userguide/importing_data).
+That section also shows how you can read data from a database, a stream, or an HTML table.
 The stream interfaces lets you read data from a Web site or an S3 bucket.

 #### Exploring Tables